 For better or worse, ultrasound has been available for PTs for what may seem like ages, but more recently, diagnostic ultrasound has advanced to a point where the equipment is more accurate, more portable, and less expensive making it a perfect tool for PTs to use in their clinic.
 This is further strengthened by direct access in outpatient care.
 If a clinic is looking for a diversified revenue stream that will afford more clinical utility, then MSK ultrasound just may be the ticket.

 Concussion management—and prevention—has been a hot-button topic for a while now.
 After all, more and more medical professionals are acknowledging the long-term risks associated with repeat and/or untreated head injuries.
 In 2010, Chase Curtiss developed Sway, a techy solution to help “health professionals…administer objective balance and reaction time testing in virtually any setting.”
 With Sway, PTs can not only ensure their patients are healthy on the field and off, but also make better care decisions to improve outcomes based on real-time objective data.

-Physical therapy is, and always will be, a hands-on field, but that doesn’t mean technology can’t play a pivotal role.
-Advances in robotics and bionics help therapists diagnose more precisely, increase clinic efficiencies, and reach more patients.
+Rehab therapy is, and always will be, a hands-on field, but that doesn’t mean technology can’t play a pivotal role.
+Advances in technology—whether through robotics, bionics, or digital software solutions—help therapists diagnose more precisely, increase clinic efficiencies, and reach more patients.
 Furthermore, such technologies improve patient engagement and HEP compliance.
 All of this boils down to a better patient experience, which in turn can lead to improved outcomes.
-Talk about a level up.
+Talk about next level.